 After you apply, Banjercito sends you an email with your TIP and receipt.
 The consulate should also print out a hard copy for you.
 Carry both of these at all times while driving in Mexico.

-Buying a Temporary Vehicle Import Permit in Mexico
+Applying for a Temporary Vehicle Import Permit in Mexico

 There are a couple of places where you can get a temporary vehicle import permit in Mexico.
 There is a Banjercito office at the ferry terminal near La Paz, Baja California Sur.
 The ferry terminal is actually located in Pichilingu, which is about 10 miles from the city of La Paz.